bevyengine/rfcs/rfcs/301-editor-data-model.md

 ### Names

-Being data-heavy, and forfeiting the structural access of types, the data model makes extensive use of strings to reference items.
+Being data-heavy, and forfeiting the structural access of Rust types, the data model makes extensive use of strings to reference items.
 In order to make those operations efficient, we define a `Name` type to represent those strings.
 The implementation of `Name` is outside of the scope of this RFC and left as an optimization, and should be considered as equivalent to a `String` wrapper:

 ```rust
 struct Name(pub String);